Technology Guide for Teachers

 All teachers should begin by completing a “Profile.”

-All teachers should also create a Class Website within Synergy.
-Learn more by attending a staff development session, or by reviewing these helpful documents.
+All teachers should also enter Class Information within Synergy.
+Learn more by attending a staff development session, or by reviewing this helpful document.

 Information about both of these tools and others can be found here…